tjoyner/ofvioletsandlicorice/chapter9.md

 He returned with some slices of local salami, sausage from Bra, ham from Langhe, a bowl of sliced olives, pieces of aged Castelmagno cheese, and goat cheese from Val Varaita.

 "They'll bring us wine.
-Also the the list of importers."
+Also the list of importers."

 Daniel realized he was hungry.
 He hadn't eaten since the previous evening.
 He took a piece of sausage and squashed it onto some bread.